Epilepsy and Seizures

-It’s easy to schedule an appointment at locations throughout Northeast Ohio and Florida.
-Virtual visits are also an option for both first-time and established patients.
+It’s easy to schedule an appointment at locations throughout Northeast Ohio, Florida, London and Abu Dhabi.

 We’re accredited by the National Association of Epilepsy Centers as a level 4 epilepsy center.
 This means we have the expertise and facilities to provide the highest level medical and surgical evaluation and treatment of adults with complex epilepsy.

 At your first appointment, your epileptologist will spend time getting to know you and discussing your medical history.
 They’ll ask you to describe your seizures and what you experience when you have one.
 It’s helpful if a family member who has seen you have a seizure comes with you.
 Family members who have videos of your seizures can describe them to your care team.